gogins/csound-vst3-opcodes/README.md

 ## Building

+You should use the release binaries if you can.
+If you need to build this project for your own reasons, then...

 Do not directly build the VST3 SDK.
 It functions as a subdirectory of the `csound-vst3-plugins` project.
 There are platform-specific shell scripts for building this project.
 The following instructions are for macOS.
 Just